Equity in Parent Organizations

 - Parent Organization Equity and Inclusion Tool – “DOs” and “DON’Ts” for PTA and PTO leaders (English/Inglés)

 - Guía para organizaciones de padres sobre equidad e inclusión – “QUÉ HACER” Y “QUÉ NO HACER” para los líderes de las PTA y PTO (Spanish/Español)

 Articles and Research on Gentrification and Public Schools

 In the 2015-2016 school year, Dr. Esa Syeed, along with researchers Chy McGhee and De’Ricka Crooks, conducted a research project that involved interviewing parents representing different backgrounds in Teaching for Change partner schools that were experiencing gentrification.
-Based on a framework introduced in Mark Warren and Karen Mapp’s book on parent organizing, A Match on Dry Grass, their research identified three key themes and implications for gentrifying school communities:
+Based on a framework introduced in Mark Warren and Karen Mapp’s book on parent organizing, A Match on Dry Grass: Community Organizing as a Catalyst for School Reform, their research identified three key themes and implications for gentrifying school communities:

 - Shared history and identity: the importance of context moving forward.
 Fashioning a shared identity rooted in school histories requires that diverse groups of parents understand context.
 Without a contextual frame, newer parents may rely on more easily accessible stereotypes, misinformation, or ungrounded assumptions.
 When school communities ground their engagement work in shared history and identity, they are also resisting gentrification’s propensity for erasure or to see schools as a “blank slate.”